 Find out what support is available to anyone affected by cancer.

-We'll tell you more about the different types of support provided by our affiliates: what they do, who participates in them and if they're the right thing for you.
+We'll tell you more about the different types of support provided by support groups affiliated to the Irish Cancer Society: what they do, who participates in them and if they're the right thing for you.

 Find out what supports are out there, where they are and how to contact them.